-HealthServe generally serves migrant workers who are on work permits or Special Pass holders.
-We hope that the information below will serve as a general guide to help you understand your rights as a Special Pass holder, Work Permit holder and even as an Employer.
+HealthServe generally helps migrant workers who are on Work Permit or Special Pass.
+We hope that the information below will serve as a general guide to help you understand your rights as a Special Pass holder, Work Permit holder or even as an employer.

 Special Pass Holders